-Explain costs and benefits of government intervention on the world economy.
-The candidate is accurately and effectively Explain costs and benefits of government intervention on the world economy.
-Instruction is age- appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
-Teacher candidate accurately and effectively explains the costs and benefits of government intervention on the world economy.
+Identify economic problems, including unemployment, inflation, and national debt.
+The candidate is able to accurately and effectively Identify economic problems, including unemployment, inflation, and national debt.Instruction is age- appropriate , comprehensible , relevant to students' pre-existing knowledge , and accessible to students at various cognitive levels .
+Teacher candidate accurately and effectively identifies economic problems, including unemployment, inflation, and national debt.
 Most instruction is age-appropriate, comprehensible, relevant to students' pre- existing knowledge, and accessible to students at various cognitive levels.
 Any ommissions or inaccuracies do not significantly impact student understanding of content being taught.
-The candidate is able to explain the costs and benefits of government intervention on the world economy.
+The candidate attempts to identify economic problems, including unemployment, inflation, and national debt.
 Instruction contains basic information that indicates gaps in content knowledge and gaps in understanding what is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
 Incorrect information does not significantly interfere with student understanding.
-The candidate is unable to explain costs and benefits of government intervention on the world economy.
-Instruction lacks significant gaps in content knowledge and instruction is not age-appropriate, comprehensible, and accessible to students at a variety of cognitive levels.
+The student is unable to Identify economic problems, including unemployment, inflation, and national debt.
+Instruction lacks significant gaps in content knowledge and instruction is not age- appropriate, comprehensible, and accessible to students at a variety of cognitive levels.
 Incorrect or incomplete information and ineffective teaching causes a significant obstacle to student learning.

-Geography GSS2.1

-1 ]